Gwangju Inhwa School

 Gwangju Inhwa School was a school for deaf students founded in 1961 and located in Gwangju, South Korea.
 The school made national headlines after its decades-long record of sexually abusing students was uncovered in 2005.
 Following a series of investigations and amid public outcry, the school was closed in November 2011.
-The school was also accused of child murder.
+The school was also responsible of a child murder.

 History

 The school was initially founded as the Jeonnam Deaf-Mute Welfare Center before becoming a junior high school.
 The senior high school section was opened in 1993.

 Sex abuse case

 According to a 2005 investigation, six teachers, including the principal, sexually molested or raped at least nine of their deaf students between 2000 and 2003.
 A newly appointed teacher alerted human rights groups in 2005, for which he was subsequently fired from his job.
 Nine victims came forward, but more victims were believed to have concealed additional crimes in fear of repercussions or because of trauma.
 The police began an investigation four months later, only after former students talked to a national TV station.
 As the Gwangju city government and school board tossed the case back and forth, students and parents staged a sit-in for eight months outside their offices, calling for justice.

 Of the six perpetrators, four received prison terms, while the other two were freed immediately because the statute of limitations for their crimes had expired.
 The local court sentenced the principal (son of the school founder) to a five-year term in prison, and four others received relatively heavy penalties.
 But the appellate court reduced the initial court ruling, giving probation and a fine for the principal and lighter verdicts to the rest.
 Among those jailed, two were released after less than a year in jail after their terms were suspended.
 Four of the six teachers were reinstated in the school.
 The case did not draw much media attention when it went on trial in 2005, but at the time, human rights activists and victims criticized the lax legal action taken against the abusers.

 The real-life events inspired bestselling novelist Gong Ji-young to write a book entitled The Crucible, which was published in 2009 and was later adapted into the 2011 film of the same name (the film adaptation was also released internationally under the title Silenced).
 The Crucible depicted the sexual and physical violence against minors and the court proceedings marred by corruption, bribery, and Jeon-gwan ye-u.
 The film adaptation became a box office hit, drawing 4.7 million viewers, almost one-tenth of South Korea's population, and among its viewers was then-President Lee Myung-bak.